yujenyu/Group11_Project/documentation/UXdesign.md

 * Flexibility and efficiency of use

 * Aesthetic and minimalist design

+Instead of use four buttons for each page in front page, we changed the idea into a menu button,

+when user click it, the menu will pop up a menu window.
+It makes our first page more minimalistic.

+In timeline page, we chose slide style to implement each period of art.

 * Help users recognize, diagnose, and recover from errors